squidgy617/BrawlInstallerPlugins/README.md

 This tool was made possible by:
 - Soopercool101, Kryal, BlackJax96, and libertyernie for BrawlLib, BrawlBox, and BrawlCrate.
 Extra thanks to Soopercool101 for making additions to BrawlCrate to support features needed for the BrawlInstaller plugins.
-- markymawk, for their basic guide to writing plug-ins and for their plug-ins which served as a great learning resource.
+- markymawk, for their basic guide to writing plug-ins and for their plug-ins which served as a great learning resource, as well as their stage and music managing guides for Project+ which were a valuable resource.
 - Kapedani, for providing files and assistance with Subspace Emissary Ex implementation.
 - QuickLava and codes, for the various tools they created that these plugins are able to interact with.
 - KingJigglypuff for providing detailed information on currently supported non-Ex modules.
 - CaliKingz01, who provided the PSA for X to use as an example character package.
 - Shy, who created the cosmetics used for X.
 - Hatyaro, for helping with some coding challenges.
+- The Project+ team, for the advancements made to Brawl modding that made this all possible.
 - Project+ EX and all the documentation provided and linked within KingJigglypuff's [P+Ex Release Document](https://docs.google.com/document/d/1mAoVGymOkL3FwiMxfEt1V24qxnAWiO8I66G3zlU0ij8/edit?usp=sharing).
 Learning these processes thoroughly was necessary for creating these plugins.
 - The Brawl modding community and [Custom Brawl Modding discord](https://discord.gg/GbxJhbv), for being a great source of knowledge on all things Brawl-modding.